 PPC campaigns:

 Google AdWords is the bread and butter of most businesses in terms of getting more traffic.
+Especially if you’re in a software business, Google Ads can help you bring warm leads.
 You can also run relevant campaigns that ensure that your business comes on top when your prospects search for keywords relevant to you.
 There are many good ways in which you can optimize your ads for more visibility.

 Not just AdWords, social media platforms like Facebook, Instagram, Twitter, and LinkedIn also offers options to run paid ads.
 These platforms are rich in information on your leads such as their demography, their educational qualifications, and their interests.
 They come with targeting options that you can use to create and reach the right audience for your business.
 Don’t forget YouTube, which has worked well for many businesses in terms of generating leads as well.

 Now, this is a very effective way of generating good leads.
 Find out the topics that your audience will find interesting and get people to speak for you.
+Webinars provide potential buyers with the educational content they need to further their professional development.
+Do everything you can to pique the interest of attendees so they’re intrigued enough to learn more.
+Host educational webinars.
 If you do it right it can be a real game changer for you in terms of lead capture.

 Networking events:

-There are usually many events that are conducted by big bodies in each industry.
-Find out the ones that are relevant to you and attend them.
+There are usually many events that are conducted by big players in each industry.
+Find out the ones that are relevant to you and attend industry events.
 If you can, then you can even put up stalls in these events and distribute promotional brochures, or educational manuals for your business.

 To do this right, you have to get yourself a tool that helps you track, manage, nurture and finally convert your leads.
 Ideally, you should invest in a good sales execution platform before you start capturing leads.
 Here are just some of the features that you should look for in your platform before making the purchase.